SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/Advanced Physical Design using OpenLANE and Sky130PDK.md

 * 2.Detailed Placement: It alters the position of cells post global placement so as to legalise them
 ![2b266786848-e40e5c6c-a71d-454e-8cba-4b24530cc44b](https://github.com/SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/assets/140999250/eba5dcd4-9218-4383-a6e5-8b556c386932)

-* Optimization is stage where we estimate the lenght and capictance, based on that we add buffers.
+* Optimization is the stage where we estimate the length and capacitance, based on that we add buffers.
 Ideally, Optimization is done for better timing

 ![Screenshot from 2023-09-16 23-50-58](https://github.com/SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/assets/140999250/aa4ccb5f-7d53-42c7-8065-2c2a4192ac9b)